 Australian forex brokers must keep deposits in a separate trust account held within Australia.
-This means the broker cannot place use client deposits to trade or maintain positions.
-It also acts as as safety buffer in the event the firm reaches financial difficulties, as the client deposits are theoretically safer from bankruptcy.
+This means the broker cannot use client deposits to trade or maintain it’s own positions.
+It also acts as as safety buffer in the event the firm reaches financial difficulties, as the client deposits are theoretically seperated from the firms main business.

 There are minimum training standards for staff and owners of financial firms set by ASIC.
 This helps meet compliance requirements and helps ensure clients are educated on the risks and rewards of currency trading.

 Australia has strict requirements when it comes to the accounting and auditing of financial firms including forex brokers.
 Firms must meet strict accounting, auditing and compliance standards ensuring they don’t go rouge with their standards.

 ASIC regularly audits brokers to stress test them in different operational scenarios.
 Each firm is required to hold a minimum amount of capital reserves.
 During the swiss currency shock no Australian broker went into major financial meltdown unlike many brokers overseas or unregulated brokers.